openlayers/docs/library/layers.rst

 markers.
 It is a subclass of the Markers layer, and does not support lines or polygons.
 It has many hardcoded behaviors, and in general, you may be better off using a GML layer with a SelectFeature Control instead of the GeoRSS layer if you want configurability of your application behavior.
+(For more information on how to make that transition, see :ref:`transition-markers-to-vectors`.)

 For API information, see the `GeoRSS Layer API Docs`_.